 Hugo Black's membership in the Ku Klux Klan was the subject of much newsprint at the time of his nomination to the Supreme Court.
-Steve Suitts's new biography covers Black's early years in Alabama prior to becoming a U.S. Senator. former corporate lawyers who were inclined, he thought, to "disadvantage poor and working people."
-In Suitts's assessment, "Black probably never contemplated fully the ominous consequences of coming of age and influence in a society deeply flawed by oppressive racialism, color-coded democracy, and other damaging human stereotypes....
-In elections, courtrooms, and even Klan halls, Black learned to make an honest, effective appeal to ordinary whites without abandoning his color-blind notions of justice for all. ...
+Steve Suitts's new biography covers Black's early years in Alabama prior to becoming a U.S. Senator.

+In Suitts's assessment, "Black probably never contemplated fully the ominous consequences of coming of age and influence in a society deeply flawed by oppressive racialism, color-coded democracy, and other damaging human stereotypes. . . .
+In elections, courtrooms, and even Klan halls, Black learned to make an honest, effective appeal to ordinary whites without abandoning his color-blind notions of justice for all. . . .
 Within a society controlled by a relatively small number of white men, Black deliberately associated with many men and women across factions, sectors, and the color line....
 Black became by choice a progressive democrat in a white male society of conservative Democrats.
 He cultivated his ideals and ideas for a 'bigger vision' often from the seeds of Alabama's poor, working men and women-white men considered 'rednecks' or 'fuzzy necked' and white women not often deemed worthy of being called a 'Southern lady.'
 These white folk helped Black grow a rooted vision of law, equality, and democracy amid the niggardly soil of Southern parochialism, lingering Old South's racialism, and the New South's anti-democratic tactics."
 In short, from a culture with few redeeming qualities, an ambitious Black somehow emerged as a mature and extraordinary adult from a flawed and decidedly ordinary people.

-At age fifty-one, when he was named to the Court in 1937, Senator Black was almost the same age as Judge Roberts at the time of the latter's appointment.
-Yet the Court that Justice Black found was vastly different from 311 6William Howard Taft, "The Boundaries between the Executive, the Legislative and the Judicial Branches of the Government," 25 Yule Law Journal 599, 616 (1916).
-Overimment, 25 Tarie Zaw Joannin 299, 010 (1910).
-7The membership of the Supreme Court in 2005 included two other former clerks: Justice John Paul Stevens clerked for Justice Wiley Rutledge in the 1947 Term, and Justice Stephen G. Breyer clerked for Justice Arthur Goldberg in the 1964 Term.
-Roberts received the votes of all Republican members of the Senate, the one independent Senator, and exactly half of the 44 Democrat members of the Senate.
-9Quoted in Sherly Gay Stolberg and Elisabeth Bumiller, "Senate Confirms Roberts as 17th Chief Justice," New York Times, September 30, 2005, p.
-A1.
-Altio received the votes of all but one of the Republican members of the Senate plus the votes of four Democrat members of the Senate.
-IU.S.
-Constitution, Article III, section 1.
+At age fifty-one, when he was named to the Court in 1937, Senator Black was almost the same age as Judge Roberts at the time of the latter's appointment.114 Yet the Court that Justice Black found was vastly different from the institution that the new Chief Justice inherited in 2005.
+The sixty-eight years between the arrivals of the two men represent more than the mere passage of time.
+Few would deny that across that span, both Court and country have changed in many ways.
+Black was a central-if improbable-contributor to what has transpired.